mjsipes/lingo-llm/notes.md

 big picture there will be no text, big picture it will jsut be image, big picture we need to change from sonner to a better mode. right now i need to add debug infor for agentcardfox.

+getting owl to speak
+getting context for each image. giving context to the lion fixing clipboard loading state for image

+add image input